Unit 2 - Practice Quiz

 Measuring module independence Hard

-A. A module in the UI layer has .
+A. A database utility module has .

 B. A core domain logic module has .

-D. A database utility module has .
+D. A core domain logic module has .

 43 A module ProcessOrder is defined with the following sequential operations: 1.
 It receives a complex CustomerOrder object.
 2. It calls validateOrder(CustomerOrder) which uses only the orderID and items fields.
 3. It then calls checkInventory(CustomerOrder) which uses only the items field.
 4. It then accesses a global SystemConfig object to get the taxRate.
 5. Finally, it calculates the total and updates a FinancialLedger object, which is also a global variable.
 Which pair of coupling and cohesion types represents the most significant design problem in this module?